Initiatives for Biodiversity

 Quantitative Metrics

 Quantitative environment-related data is disclosed in ESG Data.
-We will consider disclosure of core disclosure metrics by collecting data and conducting more detailed analysis.
+We plan to consider the disclosure of core metrics following further data collection and more detailed analyses.

 Quantitative Targets